 Ingredients for the best refined sugar free sweet potato brownies ever!

 - 300 grams baked sweet potato but they could have taken more.
 I had little fingers pinching it!

 - 60 grams coconut oil (I have made successfully with bu tter)

-30 grams of cacao (because that’s all I had!
-To make more chocolatey you could add up to around 80 grams.
-But the kids didn’t notice there was less!
+- 30 grams of cacao (because that’s all I had!
+To make them more chocolatey you could add up to around 80 grams (just add less flour).
+But the kids didn’t notice there was less cacao so these are cheaper!
 Date syrup has that chocolatey feel and a lower GI than maple syrup.
 And it’s cheaper!).

-3 eggs (Definitely a vegan potential one here!
-I have made with two flax eggs and one ‘normal’ egg.
-Not done with three flax yet…please let me know how you get on if you do!).
+- 3 eggs – definitely a vegan potential here.
+I have made with two flax and one ‘normal’ egg.
+Must try with all flax – let me know if you get there first!